© Katrina Martin / 2020VISION

 Opening times

-These reserves form part of a mixed woodland bought in 2002 with funds raised by a public appeal organised by the Horsley Countryside Preservation Society and is managed on behalf of East Horsley Parish Council.
+This reserve consists of ancient semi-natural woodland bought in 2002 with funds raised by a public appeal organised by the Horsley Countryside Preservation Society along with a further 13.5 acres of ancient semi-natural woodland purchased in 2010, it is managed on behalf of East Horsley Parish Council.

 Nearly 180 plant species have been recorded, including a large number of bluebells.
 Over 50 species of birds call the woodlands home and include woodpeckers, nuthatches, treecreepers, tawny owls and sparrowhawks.

-Roe deer, foxes and bats can be seen and The Forest is particularly good for amphibians including the common toad and great crested newt, making it a regionally important site.
+Roe deer, foxes and bats can be seen and the site is particularly good for amphibians including the common toad and great crested newt, making it a regionally important site.